 Climate Effect on Land Carbon Uptake

-AR5 assessed with medium confidence, that future climate change will decrease land carbon uptake relative to the case with constant climate, but with a poorly-constrained magnitude (WGI, Chapter 6, Executive Summary).
+The AR5 assessed with medium confidence, that future climate change will decrease land carbon uptake relative to the case with constant climate, but with a poorly constrained magnitude (AR5 WGI, Chapter 6, Executive Summary).
 Ongoing uncertainty in the magnitude and geographic pattern of the feedbacks (Section 5.4.5), continues to support a medium confidence assessment that future climate change will decrease land carbon uptake relative to the case with constant climate.

 Plant Physiology